AlexandreBelling/go-boojum/README.md

 ## Runing the demo

-In this demo, a single worker go-routine aggregates a total of 8 proofs, the aggregation process is controlled by a scheduler go-routine who then verify the aggregated proof.
+In this demo, a single worker go-routine aggregates a total of 8 proofs, the aggregation process is controlled by a scheduler go-routine who then verifies the aggregated proof.

 ### With docker